Top 5 Festivals Celebrated in the Himalayas of Nepal : A real experience, never to miss

 Tamang community celebrates Sonam Lhosar on the 1st new moon day of the 10th month of the Nepalese calendar.
-This mainly falls either on the month of January or February according to the Georgian calendar.
+This mainly falls either in the month of January or February according to the Georgian calendar.

 House is cleaned and gifts are exchanged between their near and dear ones.
 People visit monasteries and houses are decorated with colorful clothes dedicated to Buddhism.

 And during the first day, they gather in nearby open areas to perform singing and dancing in local ethnic attire.

 III.
 Tamu Lhosar

 Tamu Lhosar is the new year of the Gurung community which is also regarded as the warrior group.
 This is so because their history has always been related to battles fought.
-They are the ethnic community that serves as an army in the British army, Indian Army, Singapore Police, and also Nepali Army.
+They are the ethnic community that serves as an army in the British Army, Indian Army, Singapore Police, and also Nepali Army.

-Gurung is mostly dispersed communities in Nepal residing in every nook and corner of the country and Tamu Lhoshar is celebrated everywhere.
+Gurung is a mostly dispersed community in Nepal residing in every nook and corner of the country and Tamu Lhoshar is celebrated everywhere.
 Mainly inhabited by the foothill of the Annapurna and Dhaulagiri region of Nepal.

 Tamu Lhosar is celebrated in the 9th month of the Nepalese calendar and falls during December or January of the Georgian calendar.